-- 1. Ensure that all water drain valves are closed, including water heater valve. - 2.
+- 1. Ensure that all water drain valves are closed. - 2.
 Turn Water Pump switch to "OFF" position. - 3.
 Fill water tank. - 4.
-Open all faucets, hot and cold. - 5.
-Turn ON the Water Pump switch. - Close each faucet as it begins to deliver a steady stream of water (close cold water first).
-Leave hot water faucets on until they also deliver a steady stream of water.
-This will ensure that the water heater is filled with water. - 7.
-Check to ensure the Water Pump stops soon after all faucets have been closed. - 8.
-The Water Pump is now ready for automatic operation.
+Open the faucet. - 5.
+Turn ON the Water Pump switch. - 6.
+Close the faucet as it begins to deliver a steady stream of water. - 7.
+Check to ensure the Water Pump stops soon after the faucet has been closed.

+8. The Water Pump is now ready for automatic operation.
 The pump will start when a faucet is opened and stop when the faucet is closed.